chipsalliance/firrtl-spec/spec.md

 ### Match Statements

-Match statements are used to discriminate the active variant of a enumeration typed expression.
+Match statements are used to discriminate the active variant of an enumeration typed expression.
 A match statement must exhaustively test every variant of an enumeration.
 An optional binder may be specified to extract the data of the variant.

 ``` firrtl